Carbon filtering: Mechanism

-Carbon filtering works by adsorption, in which pollutants in the fluid to be treated are trapped inside the pore structure of a carbon substrate.
-The substrate is made of many carbon granules, each of which is itself highly porous.
-As a result, the substrate has a large surface area within which contaminants can be trapped.
-Activated carbon is typically used in filters, as it has been treated to have a much higher surface area than non treated carbon.
-One gram of activated carbon has a surface area in excess of 3,000 m2 (32,000 sq ft).
+Carbon filtering operates through adsorption, where pollutants in the fluid to be treated are trapped within the pore structure of a carbon substrate.
+The substrate consists of many carbon granules, each of which is highly porous.
+Consequently, the substrate possesses a large surface area that can trap contaminants.
+Activated carbon is typically used in filters because it has been treated to have a significantly higher surface area than untreated carbon.
+One gram of activated carbon has a surface area exceeding 3,000 m² (32,000 sq ft).

 Common uses

 Carbon filtering is commonly used for water purification, air filtering and industrial gas processing, for example the removal of siloxanes and hydrogen sulfide from biogas.
 It is also used in a number of other applications, including respirator masks, the purification of sugarcane, some methods of coffee decaffeination, and in the recovery of precious metals, especially gold.
 It is also used in cigarette filters and in the EVAP used in cars.

 When filtering water, charcoal carbon filters are most effective at removing chlorine, particles such as sediment, volatile organic compounds (VOCs), taste and odor.
 They are not effective at removing minerals, salts, and dissolved inorganic substances.

+Filters containing an adsorbent or catalyst such as charcoal (carbon) may also remove odors and gaseous pollutants such as volatile organic compounds or ozone.